RaymondHuang210129/Side-Project-Android-App-For-NCTUCMC-Club/README.md

 ### 更新記錄 Update logs

+##### alpha-1.2.0:
+- change log:
+ 1. Implement notification service with Firebase realtime database and Firebase functions, which will be fired when users send messages in chatroom.
+ 2. Reallocate the messages data structure in database, apps with old version may not work properly.

+- bugs:
+ 1. Notification traps can't be collapsed while using collapseKey and tag. looking for other alternative method. **-- unsolve --**

 ##### alpha-1.1.2:
 - change log:
  1. Minor change: reservation layout in main page has been rearranged to adapt different screen size more correctly.